SreedeviRajavelu/PowerPlantTwin/unique_IP_docker_containers.md

 1) Check which network interface of your Ubuntu VM connects to the same network as your IEDs.
 Check with `ip a` inside the VM.

-Single line command for creating Docker MacVLAN network :
+Single line command for creating Docker MacVLAN network inside Ubuntu VM using enp0s9 as the parent interface and 192.168.56.0/24 as the subnet:

 ' docker network create -d macvlan --subnet=192.168.56.0/24 --gateway=192.168.56.1 -o parent=enp0s9 plc-macvlan `